Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-frontend.md

 - `BASE_URL`: Used for specifying a base url path that's ignored during routing if serving from a subdirectory.
 - `USE_SECURE_COOKIES`: Enable / disable the use of secure cookies.
 If deploying the FE in a private network without a domain / SSL cert, disable secure cookies to ensure that session token is persisted.
 Default: true.
-- `COOKIE_SAME_SITE: v1.3.0`: Define the value of the samesite attribute for the session token cookie set by the frontend.
+- `COOKIE_SAME_SITE`: Define the value of the samesite attribute for the session token cookie set by the frontend.
   Further reading on this value is available [here](https://web.dev/articles/samesite-cookies-explained).
+Default:
-  Default: 'none'.
+  'none'.

 ## E2E testing